skeema/skeema/doc/options.md

 * `{SCHEMA}` -- schema name defined by the [schema](#schema) option for the directory being processed
 * `{USER}` -- MySQL username defined by the [user](#user) option either via command-line or option file
 * `{PASSWORD}` -- MySQL password defined by the [password](#password) option either via command-line or option file
+* `{ENVIRONMENT}` -- environment name from the first positional arg on the command-line, or "production" if none specified
 * `{DDL}` -- Full `ALTER TABLE` statement, including all clauses
 * `{TABLE}` -- table name that this ALTER is for
 * `{SIZE}` -- size of table that this ALTER is for, in bytes.
 This will always be 0 for tables without any rows.